rsCPSyEu/OSOD-III/README.md

 ---

 ## Evaluation Code
-We also release our evaluation code soon.
+We also provide our evaluation code.

 ### Installation
 We use a repository of [OpenDet2](https://github.com/csuhan/opendet2), which is based on [Detectron2-v0.5](https://github.com/facebookresearch/detectron2/tree/v0.5).